Biju Patnaik Airport: Terminal 2

+Terminal 3

+Terminal 3 is a planned expansion to accommodate the rapid growth in passenger traffic and improve the airport's operational capacity.
+As of 2025, the Government of India has approved the development of the third terminal, which is intended to address congestion at the existing facilities and prepare the airport for future demand.
+The proposal comes amid rising passenger numbers at the airport, with authorities recognising the need for expanded infrastructure.

+Terminal 3 will house both arrivals and departures within the same building, improving passenger convenience and operational logistics.
+The footprint of T3 is designed to be approximately 65000 sqm, making it a substantial addition to the airport's built environment.
+With this scale, the new terminal is projected to handle around 8.6 million passengers per year.
+The development is also planned to include about six additional aerobridges to support aircraft operations and improve boarding efficiency.

+In addition to the functional aspects, planners intend for Terminal 3 to reflect Odisha's cultural identity in its architectural and interior design.
+Officials, including the Union Civil Aviation Minister, have noted that the terminal will highlight the state's heritage, art, history, and legacy, so that visitors arriving in Bhubaneswar can immediately experience a sense of local identity through the terminal's aesthetics and ambience.
+The estimated cost for constructing the new terminal is around ₹10 billion, and while design approvals and planning are underway, final execution is subject to formal sanctioning The project has been discussed in multiple stakeholder meetings, and land for the terminal has been identified adjacent to the existing Terminal 1.

 International Cargo Terminal

-Integrated Cargo Terminal at Biju Patnaik International Airport (BBI), Bhubaneswar, serves as a key facility for managing both domestic and international freight movement in Odisha.
-Managed by AAICLAS (AAI Cargo Logistics and Allied Services Ltd), the terminal has a handling capacity of 26,490 metric tonnes, strengthening Bhubaneswar’s position as an emerging air logistics center in Eastern India.
+Integrated Cargo Terminal at the Biju Patnaik International Airport serves as a key facility for managing both domestic and international freight movement in Odisha.
+Managed by AAICLAS (AAI Cargo Logistics and Allied Services Ltd), the terminal has a handling capacity of 26,490 metric tonnes, strengthening Bhubaneswar's position as an emerging air logistics centre in Eastern India.

 International cargo operations at Biju Patnaik International Airport originally began in 2017 but were discontinued following the onset of the COVID-19 pandemic.
 The suspension of direct flights between Bhubaneswar and key international destinations like Kuala Lumpur and Bangkok in 2019 further impacted these services.

 Since the relaunch of direct international cargo operations in January 2024, Biju Patnaik International Airport has developed the required infrastructure and regulatory clearances to support import and export activities directly with global destinations.
 At present, cargo flights connect Bhubaneswar with Dubai, Singapore, and Bangkok, with additional routes in progress.
 A major milestone was achieved on 15 May 2024, when the airport handled its first international shipment of perishable goods from Bhubaneswar to Dubai.

 Runways

 The airport features a single primary runway, 14/32, used for all major flight operations.
 It is supported by two taxiways, one intersecting and one parallel.
-The intersecting taxiway primarily handles light aircraft movements, while the full-length parallel taxiway facilitates efficient operations for narrow-body aircraft.
+The intersecting taxiway primarily handles light aircraft movements, while the full-length parallel taxiway and the rapid exit taxiway facilitates efficient operations for narrow-body aircraft.